-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 These guidelines indicate how a YouTube channel like ToyFreaks, whose videos were shot and edited "with effort and care" that reflected a "brand" of content and often depicted the creator's children in potentially child-endangering situations, could have accumulated tens of millions of views and 8 million followers on the platform.
 YouTube shut down ToyFreaks last month during the public backlash over exploitative videos on its platform.

 “It’s an example of what I call ‘value misalignment,’ which we are seeing all over the content distribution platforms,” Selman told BuzzFeed News.
-“It's a value misalignment in terms of what is best for the revenue of the company versus what is best the broader social good of society.
+“It's a value misalignment in terms of what is best for the revenue of the company versus what is best for the broader social good of society.
 Controversial and extreme content — either video, text, or news — spreads better and therefore leads to more views, more use of the platform, and increased revenue.”

 Another section in the guidelines instructs raters on “evaluating raciness of YouTube results (if requested)” and uses three categories: porn, racy but not porn, and sexually safe.
 In some cases, the guidelines can appear contradictory.